AdobeDocs/campaign-standard.en/help/channels/using/key-steps-to-send-a-message.md

 ![](assets/marketing-activities.png)

-Messages can be created either from the marketing activties list or integrated within a workflow using [dedicated activities](../../automating/using/about-channel-activities.md).
+Messages can be created either from the marketing activties list or from a workflow using [dedicated activities](../../automating/using/about-channel-activities.md).

 ![](assets/steps-channel.png)